James B. Longley Jr.

-James Bernard Longley Jr. (born July 7, 1951) is an American politician from Maine.
+James Bernard Longley Jr. (born July 7, 1951) is an American lawyer and politician from Maine.
 A Republican, he served one term in the United States House of Representatives representing Maine's 1st district from 1995 to 1997, and was the 1998 Republican nominee for Governor of Maine.

 Biography

-Longley was born in Lewiston, Maine, the son of former Independent Governor Jim Longley Sr. and his wife, Helen.
-Longley attended Phillips Andover Academy.
-He received his B.A. from the College of the Holy Cross, and then returned to study law at the University of Maine.
+Longley was born in Lewiston, Maine, the son of former Maine governor Jim Longley Sr. and his wife, Helen.
+He attended Phillips Andover Academy, then graduated from the College of the Holy Cross with a B.A. in history in 1974.
+He earned his Juris Doctor (J.D.) from the University of Maine School of Law in 1980.
 He is also a veteran of the United States Marine Corps.

 Early career

 Before entering Congress, Longley served as a trial lawyer.
 He also managed several small businesses near Portland, Maine.
 In 1994, when Democratic Congressman Thomas Andrews opted to not seek re-election in the 1st District to instead unsuccessfully run for the United States Senate seat being vacated by Democrat George J. Mitchell, Longley ran to succeed him.
 He faced State Senate President Dennis L. Dutremble, the Democratic nominee, in the general election.
 Though the Portland-based district had long favored Democratic candidates, Longley narrowly defeated Dutremble as part of the "Republican Revolution."